 - 2019 Cigna-HealthSpring Rx Secure (PDP)

 Blue Cross and Blue Shield of Texas14

 Sample plans based on Cigna.com and BCBSTexas.com and are for illustration purposes only.
 Actual plans may vary.
 All drug prices assume the prescription is filled at a preferred retail pharmacy for a 30-day supply.
 Data effective 12/12/2019.

-As you can see, how much you'll pay for prescriptions with each of these plans depends on what tiers your medications fall into.
+How much you'll pay for prescriptions with each of these plans depends on what tiers your medications fall into.
 To estimate your drug costs, write down the drugs you take and compare them to each plan's formulary.

 Comparing Medicare Supplement plans